Rock Creek Park – Rockville, MarylandNear Washington DC

 6129 Needwood Lake Drive, Rockville, MD 20855

 The Go Ape treetop adventure course is made up of 6 zip lines (including Maryland and the USA’s first skateboard zipline!) numerous rope ladders, 44 crossings to include the Stirrups and Twister and 2 tarzan swings.
-There are 6 individual sections within the course, each section taking you higher into the forest canopy and finishing with a zip line more exciting than the previous one!
+More than just a canopy tour, there are 6 individual sections within the course, each section taking you higher into the forest canopy and finishing with a zip line more exciting than the previous one!
 If you’ve been before, we’ve added a banana load of challenging obstacles to make your adventure more exciting than ever before.
 Furthermore, the course now includes a zip line taking you over a road!

 Go Ape’s first US course is centered around the beautiful 75-acre Lake Needwood in Rock Creek Regional Park, just outside Washington DC in Rockville, Maryland.
 The course is surrounded by hiking trails through forests and along lakeshores, includes picnic areas, boat rentals, fishing and the beginning of the 12 mile Rock Creek hiker/biker trail into Washington DC.
 Save 20% at the Lake Needwood Boathouse with proof of purchase from Go Ape!
 Simply provide the boathouse your Go Ape receipt to receive this discount Monday – Friday, all season long.

-For FAQs on Go Ape Treetop Adventure, click here
+For FAQs on Go Ape Zip Line & Treetop Adventure, click here

 Our zip lines are conveniently located just 35 minutes from Washington, DC | 33 minutes from Arlington, Virginia | 45 minutes from Baltimore, Maryland | 45 minutes from Frederick, Maryland!